Lemon Cake with Lemon Frosting

 Make cake:

-In a large bowl, whisk flour, baking soda and baking powder together in a large bowl.
+In a large bowl: whisk flour, baking soda and baking powder together.

-In a separate bowl beat sugar, salt, oil, lemon zest and butter until light and creamy.
-Beat in egg until combined.
-Stir in vanilla.
+In a separate bowl: beat sugar, salt, oil, lemon zest, sour cream and butter until light and creamy.
+Beat in egg.

 Make a well in the bottom of the flour bowl.
-Add about a third of the liquid mixture to the well and stir in some of the flour.
-Repeat until all the liquid and flour is mixed in and batter is smooth.
+Add about a third of the liquid mixture to the well.
+Stir in some of the flour.
+Repeat until all the liquid and flour forms a smooth batter.

-Microwave on each filled cake pan on MED HIGH (70% power)** for 2 minutes, checking cake's progress every minute.
+Microwave one pan MED HIGH (70% power)** for 2 minutes, checking cake's progress every minute.
 Test doneness by sticking a toothpick or paring knife into center of cake; it should come out clean.

 Make frosting: